bruhtus/frontend-master-intermediate-typescript/readme.md

 which result in three `Fruit` stacked into each other.

+> If one of them, either the class, namespace, or interface of Fruit is
+> exported, we need to export the rest of the Fruit.
+>
+> The order is important, the namespace must come after the class or the
+> function.

 ### What is Namespace?

 An important aspect of typescript is, it needs to be able to describe existing